 The emperor of China during the Yuan dynasty wanted to have his picture painted.
 “I’m not satisfied with my portraits done thus far,” he said to a large gathering of artists.
 “Paint me a picture with the minutest detail, my spitting image.”

 The king sat down every day for two hours while the finest painters observed and painted him from different angles.
 Devotedly and carefully they moved their pencils and brushes on their canvases.
-Vying for the reward, all would wrangle to have the front row so they could examine him thoroughly and capture the tiniest detail.
+Vying for the reward, all would wrangle to have the front row so they could examine him thoroughly and capture the tiniest details.
 All but a Taoist monk-painter.